Compaya/slate/source/index.html.md

 # Generally

-Parameters can be added to the URL or as JSON post fields.
-Except for SMS and GroupSMS endpoints. <br>
+Data can be send as GET parameters or posted as a JSON object.
+Except for SMS and GroupSMS endpoints. - these requires data to be send as JSON objects<br>
-It is not possible to mix.<br><br>
+It is not possible to use a mix of GET parameters and a JSON object.<br><br>
-The HTTP requests show examples with parameters set in the url.<br>
+The HTTP requests show examples with parameters set as GET.<br>
-The code examples is as post fields.
+The code examples is as JSON objects.